-The Appellant has service connection No. M1009939.
-It is alleged that the Appellant has been indulging in theft of energy.
-The Appellant claimed that she received a provisional assessment notice dt.15.10.2012 from ADE/OP/Charminar based on an inspection report of ADE/DPE/Hyderabad South dt.21.09.2012 for Rs 3,630/- stated to be being the revenue loss sustained by the Licensee.
-The meter got tested on 10.10.2012 and the seal bits were found tampered with.
-It was observed that the incoming and outgoing terminals inside the meter were disconnected from CT and a thin copper wire(foreign material) was connected through CT coil.
-The Appellant thus found to have indulged in theft of energy intentionally and therefore, a theft case under section 135 of the Electricity Act 2003 was booked.
+The Appellant has service connection No. M1009938 and it is alleged that the Appellant has been indulging in theft of energy.
+The Appellant claimed that she received a provisional assessment notice dt.15.10.2012 from ADE/OP/Charminar based on an inspection report of ADE/DPE/Hyderabad South dt.21.09.2012 for Rs 8,940/- stated to be the revenue loss sustained by the Licensee.
+The meter got tested on 10.10.2012 and it was found that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were removed from CT and a thin copper wire(foreign material) was connected through CT coil and the Appellant thus had indulged in theft of energy intentionally and therefore, a theft case under section 135 of Electricity Act 2003 was booked.

-2. The Appellant claimed that the Respondents have included the theft case amount in the bill of February,2016 after a lapse of more than two years, which is against the provisions of Section 56 of the Electricity Act 2003 and sought the assessed amount to be set aside and a direction be given to the Licensee not to disconnect the supply, on receipt of payment of Rs 924/-, the bill for month of February,2016.
+2. The Appellant claimed that the Respondents have included the theft case amount in February,2016 bill after lapse of more than two years, which is against the provisions of Section 56(2) of the Electricity Act 2003 and sought the assessed amount to be set aside with a direction given to the Licensee not to disconnect the supply, on receipt of payment of Rs 924/-, the bill for month of February,2016.

 3. Before the CGRF, ADE/O/Charminar, the 2nd Respondent through letter dt.31.3.2016 reported that the ADE/DPE had inspected the service of the Appellant on 21.09.2012 and found the seals of the energy meter tampered with.
-He stated that the meter was tested in the MRT lab on 10.10.2012 in the presence of the representative of the Appellant by name Sri.
-Zaheeruddin Mohammed, which disclosed that (i) the seal bits were tampered with (ii) the incoming and outgoing terminals inside the meter were removed from CT coil and a thin copper wire(foreign material) was connected through CT coil.
-Thus it was determined that the Appellant had indulged in the theft of energy intentionally causing revenue loss to the DISCOM.
-The loss was provisionally assessed at Rs 3,630/-.
-Based on this report, the ADE/O/Charminar/the Respondent No.2 issued a provisional assessment letter dt.15.10.2012 to the Appellant.
-The Appellant paid an amount of Rs 1990/-, leaving the rest of the assessed amount unpaid.
+He stated that the meter was tested in the MRT lab on 10.10.2012 in the presence of the representative of the Appellant which disclosed that (i) the condition of the seal bits were tampered with (ii) and the incoming and outgoing terminals inside the meter were removed from CT coil and a thin copper wire(foreign material) was connected through CT coil.
+Thus it was determined that the Appellant indulged in theft of energy intentionally causing revenue loss to the DISCOM.
+The loss was provisionally assessed at Rs 8,940/-.
+Based on this report, ADE/O/Charminar, the Respondent No.2 issued a provisional assessment letter dt.15.10.2012 to the Appellant.
+The Appellant paid an amount of Rs 4645/-, leaving the rest of the assessed amount unpaid.

-4. Before the CGRF on behalf of the Appellant, it is claimed that any claim relating to the present case could be claimed in the bill only before 17.10.2014 as per Section 56 of the Electricity Act 2003 and therefore, the cause of action which arose on 21.09.2012 bars the claim of Rs 3,630/- in the bill of 2016 and it should be withdrawn.
-On behalf of the Respondents, the allegation of the Appellant is denied in support of the assessed amount with a further assertion that the Appellant has paid 50% of the assessed amount on 18.11.2012, leaving the balance 50% of the assessed amount orders were not issued.
+4. Before the CGRF on behalf of the Appellant, it is claimed that any claim relating to the present case could be claimed in the bill only before 17.10.2014 as per Section 56(2) of the Electricity Act 2003 and therefore, the cause of action which arose on 21.09.2012 and the claim of Rs 8,940/- in the bill of 2016 is not permissible and should be withdrawn.
+On behalf of the Respondents, the allegation of the Appellant is denied in support of the assessed amount.